ankane/torch.rb/README.md

 - Methods that return booleans use `?` instead of `is_`  (`tensor?` instead of `is_tensor`)
 - Numo is used instead of NumPy (`x.numo` instead of `x.numpy()`)

-It should be possible to convert many PyTorch tutorials to Ruby.
+You can follow PyTorch tutorials and convert the code to Ruby in many cases.
 Feel free to open an issue if you run into problems.

 ## Tutorial